Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal | Converts a number from base 10 to base 16
 101-rot13 | Encodes and Decodes text using the rot13 encryption (26\2=13)
-102-odd | Prints every odd line from an input starting with the first line
+102-odd | Prints every odd line from an input starting with the first line 103-water_and_stir | Adds two environmental variables of varying number base, and displays the result in a different number base